 Domestic Employees (B1 visas)

-Personal or domestic servants who are accompanying or following to join an employer in the United States are eligible for B-1 visas.
-This category of persons includes, but is not limited to, cooks, chauffeurs, domestic employees, valets, nannies, au pairs, gardeners, and paid companions.
+Personal or domestic employees who are accompanying or following to join an employer in the United States are eligible for B-1 visas.
+This category of persons includes, but is not limited to: cooks, chauffeurs, valets, nannies, au pairs, gardeners, and paid companions.

 Accompanying a Nonimmigrant Visa Holder